tlewismedia/pta-gatsby-decap-cms/src/pages/get-involved/community-meetings.md

 [PTA Calendar.doc](https://docs.google.com/document/d/1qIB7OYtvODxUKUTlahM98hdTlmCVF44pMNs0r__a1K4/edit?usp=sharing)

-Past meeting minutes and other PTA file archives can be viewed in the public [Givebacks File Folder](https://creston.memberhub.com/files/2023-2024%20General%20Meeting%20Docs).
+Meeting Agendas, past meeting minutes and other PTA file archives can be viewed in the public [Givebacks File Folder](https://creston.memberhub.com/files/2023-2024%20General%20Meeting%20Docs).
 You will need a Creston Givebacks account to view this content.

 ### MEETING TOPICS: